Kharilylesshaw/CS250-SDLC/README.md

 # Project: SNHU Travel Application Development
+# Competency

+-Explain the different methodologies and stages involved in the software development life cycle

+-Apply the stages of the software development life cycle within an agile development environment

+-Evaluate various software development methodologies and tools

 # Description
 This project involves the development of an innovative application for SNHU Travel, a travel agency looking to expand its client base through the use of modern software solutions.
 The development process will utilize the Scrum-Agile methodology to foster collaboration, adaptability, and continuous improvement.